edelstone/tints-and-shades/README.md

 This application is inspired by a similar app once maintained by [North Krimsly](https://highintegritydesign.com/), with significant modifications made to the calculation method and interface design.

 ## Credits
-[Michael Edelstone](https://michaeledelstone.com) designed and organized it.
-[Nick Wing](https://github.com/wickning1) helped him with the JavaScript.
-Many thanks to [Joel Carr](https://github.com/joelcarr) for contributing as well.</p>
+[Michael Edelstone](https://michaeledelstone.com) designed and organized the project.
+[Nick Wing](https://github.com/wickning1) helped him with the color scripts.
+Many thanks to [Joel Carr](https://github.com/joelcarr) and [Sebastian Gutierrez](https://github.com/pepas24) for contributing as well.</p>

 ## License
 Open source; [CC BY-SA 3.0 US](https://creativecommons.org/licenses/by-sa/3.0/us/).